-The first goal of the research is to find out what kind of instructor performance does the population of the student teachers prefer for its training.
-The second goal is to examine which factors had a greater influence on the student’s achievements in their third and last year of training.
-Finally, to make a comparison between the preferable factors and the influential factors.
+This study comprised three objectives: (1) to determine what pedagogical instructor behaviors do teacher trainees prefer for their training; (2) to determine which factors demonstrated had a greater impact on the teacher trainees’ achievements in their third and final year of study; the final objective was to compare the trainees’ declared preferred factors with the actual influential factors.

-Research Method
+Method

-In order to find out what kind of pedagogical instructor does the population of the student teachers prefers, it was necessary to conduct a preliminary qualitative research in order to build the instruments for the quantitative research.
-The construction of the instruments included two preliminary stages: First, an open interview has been conducted in which the respondents, who are training to be teachers, reported freely regarding their thoughts related to the roles of the pedagogical instructor.
-Second, the responses presented in the open interview were used to form closed questions to obtain final findings regarding the perception of the role of the pedagogical instructor.
-Then a factor analysis has been conducted in order to define the major factor that composes the questionnaire.
+To determine what type of pedagogical instructor do teacher trainees prefer, a preliminary qualitative investigation was needed to construct the instruments for the quantitative research.
+The construction of the instruments included two preliminary stages: First, unstructured interviews were conducted, in which respondents, teacher trainees, freely reported their thoughts regarding the roles of the pedagogical instructor.
+Second, the responses presented in the unstructured interview were used to formulate closed questions for the quantitative measure to elicit the trainees’ perceptions of the role of the pedagogical instructor.
+Subsequently, a factor analysis was carried out to determine the major factor comprising the questionnaire.
 Groups were determined according to the students’ preferences regarding the type of preferred pedagogical instructor.
-The differences regarding the attitudes which determine the students’ satisfaction were examined by using the analysis of variance procedure.
-Additionally, Pearson correlations between the factors were computed.
-The items of the questionnaire were grouped into 5 relatively strong factors, explaining 55.33% of the variance.
+An analysis of variance was computed to indicate the students’ preferred aspects of the pedagogical instructor’s role.
+Additionally, Pearson correlations between the revealed factors were computed.
+The questionnaire items were grouped into five relatively strong factors, explaining 55.33% of the variance.

-To examine the relationships and factors of the research variables a path analysis has been conducted as well as structural equation model analysis.
-The structural equation model is based on the assumption that there is causality between the research variables and it is possible to identify the factors and their outcomes in the researched field.
-The path analysis examines the influence of independent variables on dependent variables, while examining the influence of latent mediating variables.
-To examine the compatibility of the model, Chi Square Test was performed with degrees of freedom equal to the difference between the number of known relationships and number of unknown indices.
-Non-significant chi square test index confirms the assumption that this model fits with the empirical data.
-Significant chi square test index shows no proof that the model is correct.
+To examine the relationships and factors of the research variables, a path analysis was carried out, as well as structural equation model (SEM) analysis.
+The SEM is based on the assumption of causality between the research variables and that the factors and their outcomes in the researched field can be identified.
+The path analysis examines the influence of independent variables on dependent variables while examining the influence of latent mediating variables.
+To examine the compatibility of the model, a chi-square test was performed with degrees of freedom equal to the difference between the number of known relationships and number of unknown indices.
+The non-significant chi-square test index confirmed the assumption that this model fits with the empirical data.
+The significant chi-square test index showed no proof that the model is correct.

 Results

-Analysis of the variance performed to examine the differences between all the expectations indicated significant differences between each and every one, aside from the expectation for counseling and communication, which were found to low.
+An analysis of variance to examine the differences between the various expectations was performed, indicating significant differences between each one of the examined aspects, aside from the expectation for counseling and communication, which were found to be relatively low.

-Figure 1: Mean of Expectations from the pedagogical instructor’s role
+Figure 1.
+Means of Expectations from the pedagogical instructor’s role.

-The statistical findings showed that the feedback is perceived as the most important component and then by order: empowerment, professionalism, communication and personal advice.
-These findings support a similar research that was performed on the characteristics of the work of coach teachers in which the pedagogical instructors ranked the instructors' role according to their level of importance.
-The findings indicate that the feedback conversation, after a lesson given by the instructed person, is the most important role assigned to the instructor (Ziv et al., 1995).
+The findings showed that feedback is perceived by teacher trainees as the most important component of desired pedagogical instructor qualities, and then, in descending order: empowerment, professionalism, communication, and personal advice.
+These findings support a similar study that investigated the characteristics of the work of teacher mentors in which the pedagogical instructors ranked the instructors' role according to their level of importance.
+Those findings indicate that a feedback session following a lesson given by the trainee, is the most appreciated instructor function (Ziv et al., 1995).

-The path Analysis produced the following results:
+The path analysis produced the following results:

-Figure 2: Findings of the research model of the entire sample
+Figure 2: Findings of the research model of the entire sample.